HetviVyas/Electronic-Lock-System/README.md

 # Software used
 1. Proteus
-This software was used to build the schematic diagram and run the simulation.
+The circuit diagram provided is built in this software.
 The simulation can be done by giving the HEX file of the code to the microcontroller.

 2. MPLAB XC8
 This is a compiler software that allows you to write code and generate their HEX files.